micheledinelli/micheledinelli/README.md

 [![Foo](https://img.shields.io/badge/-micheledinelli-blue?logo=Linkedin)](https://www.linkedin.com/in/michele-dinelli-080451214/)

-Try to type in your console 😉
+Try to type this in your console 😉

 ```
 npx micheledinelli